ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 - infos/placements = postgetstorage presetstorage
 - infos/status = maintained experimental global
 - infos/metadata =
-- infos/description = a plugin that typechecks configuration specifications
+- infos/description = a plugin that type checks configuration specifications

 ## Introduction

-A plugin that typechecks specifications before setting keys and after getting keys from a mounted specification.
+A plugin that type checks specifications before setting keys and after getting keys from a mounted specification.

 The type checker uses regular expressions as the foundation.
 It assigns a regex to each key describing its possible contents, thus defining a key's type.
-Links between keys will fail the typecheck if the regexes describing the linked keys are not compatible with each other, i.e. the regex of the linked key is equal or a subset of the regex of the linking key.
+Links between keys will fail the type check if the regexes describing the linked keys are not compatible with each other, i.e. the regex of the linked key is equal or a subset of the regex of the linking key.
 This concept is not only useful for defining links.
 It can be used to restrict the input types of transformations for instance as well.